Grive/grive/README.md

 First fork release, by Vitaliy Filippov / vitalif at mail*ru
 - Support for the new Google Drive REST API (old "Document List" API is shut down by Google 20 April 2015)
-- REAL support for partial sync: syncs only one subdirectory with `grive -d subdir`
+- REAL support for partial sync: syncs only one subdirectory with `grive -s subdir`
 - Major refactoring - a lot of dead code removed, JSON-C is not used anymore, API-specific code is split from non-API-specific
 - Some stability fixes from Visa Putkinen https://github.com/visap/grive/commits/visa
 - Slightly reduce number of syscalls when reading local files.